-The State of Tennessee, through THDA, will accept applications for the ESG program from cities, counties, and private, non-profit organizations.
-Non-profit applicants must submit the Non-Profit Checklist with supporting documentation, and the Non-Profit Board Composition.
+The State of Tennessee, through THDA, will accept applications for the ESG program from non-profit organizations.

 To be eligible to apply for ESG funding the non-profit organization must:

 - 1. Be organized under Tennessee law, as evidenced by a Certificate of Existence from the Tennessee Secretary of State dated within six months of the application due date; - 2.
 Have no part of its net earnings inuring to the benefit of any member, founder, contributor or individual; - 3.
 Be established for charitable purposes and whose activities include, but are not limited to, the promotion of social welfare and the prevention or elimination of homelessness., as evidenced in its charter, articles of incorporation, resolutions or by-laws, and experience in the provision of shelter and services to the homeless; - 4.
 Have standards of financial accountability that conform to 24 CFR 84.21, Standards of Financial Management Systems; and - 5.
 Have an IRS designation under Section 501(c)(3) of the tax code.
 Non-profit applicants may not submit an application until they have received their 501(c)(3) designation from the IRS. - 6.
 Faith-based organizations receiving ESG funds, like all organizations receiving HUD funds, must serve all eligible beneficiaries without regard to religion.